harvard-lil/victorybot/README.md

 could equally well run Redis locally and skip the Docker arrangement.

-At the moment, you need to stop and rebuild the app container after a code change:
+At the moment, you need to rebuild the app container after a code
+change:

     docker-compose up --build